Ctaylor5/PiDE/README.md

 There is a Python Shell window which features colorizing and command recall.

-IDLE executes Python code in a separate process, which is restarted for each Run (F5) initiated from an editor window.
-The environment can also be restarted from the Shell window without restarting IDLE.
+PiDE executes Python code in a separate process, which is restarted for each Run (F5) initiated from an editor window.
+The environment can also be restarted from the Shell window without restarting PiDE.

 This enhancement has often been requested, and is now finally available.
 The magic "reload/import *" incantations are no longer required when editing and